Policy Number: 3.06

-The Library’s meeting spaces are intended primarily for programs sponsored or co-sponsored by the Library.
-When not needed for Library or Village of Menomonee Falls activities, the meeting spaces are available on a limited basis at no charge to those that meet eligibility requirements.
+The Library’s meeting spaces are primarily intended for programs sponsored or co-sponsored by the Library.
+When not needed for Library or Village of Menomonee Falls activities, the meeting spaces are available during normal Library hours of operation on a limited basis at no charge to those who meet eligibility requirements.

-The Library Board subscribes to the tenets of the American Library Association Library Bill of Rights which states in part “Libraries which make exhibit and meeting spaces available to the public they serve should make such facilities available on an equitable basis, regardless of the belief or affiliations of individuals or groups requesting their use.”
+The Library Board subscribes to the tenets of the American Library Association’s Library Bill of Rights which states, “Libraries which make exhibit and meeting spaces available to the public they serve should make such facilities available on an equitable basis, regardless of the belief or affiliations of individuals or groups requesting their use.”

 Attorney consultations or legal depositions may be allowed.

-Each group is limited to booking one meeting space date per calendar month.
+Each group is limited to booking one meeting space date per 30 days.

 Reserving a Space